 Golf shoes are usually not required, and golf gloves are always up to the golfer, but both are good things to have and use.

-As for tipping: Yes, you might have to tip at some golf courses.
+A note about gratuities: Yes, you might have to tip at some - certainly not all - golf courses.
 At municipal courses tipping is almost never an issue.
 If playing a private, semiprivate or upscale public course, bring some extra bills to tip the "cart jockeys" (the guys or gals who might greet you on arrival with a golf cart, or carry your clubs to and from your car) and the beverage cart drivers (the guys or gals who sell drinks around some courses from a well-stocked golf cart).
 The amount of your tip goes up in direct proportion to the green fee.

 Beginners FAQ: Do golf courses have dress codes?